 Editor’s Note: Sawtooth Mountaineering was Boise’s first climbing shop.
 It was founded by Lou and Frank Florence.
 The shop was an important link between many of Idaho’s premier climbers and the development of Idaho’s technical climbing scene.
-Bob Boyles (quoted in the book at page 23) noted the shop’s importance as a hub for local climbers, stating “the thirty or so most dedicated climbers in the Boise Valley often hung out at Sawtooth Mountaineering to share stories . . ..”
+Bob Boyles (quoted on Page 23 of the book) noted the shop’s importance as a hub for local climbers, stating “The thirty or so most dedicated climbers in the Boise Valley often hung out at Sawtooth Mountaineering to share stories . . ..”
 This group of climbers, centered on the shop, are credited with some of the most challenging first ascents in Idaho.
 In this article, Frank recounts his and the shop’s history.

 In 1972, I joined my father, Lou Florence, in bringing a small outdoor recreation equipment store to Boise.
-Our business, Sawtooth Mountaineering, promoted climbing, hiking, and cross-country skiing across southern Idaho, from Slick Rock to the Lost River Range.
-We offered introductory climbing classes and fostered enthusiasm for climbing by hosting a speaker series with some of the leading climbers and alpinists of the day, including Royal Robbins, Henry Barber, Doug Scott, Bill March, and Sawtooth pioneer, Louis Stur.
+Our business (Sawtooth Mountaineering) promoted climbing, hiking, and cross-country skiing across Southern Idaho, from Slick Rock to the Lost River Range.
+We offered introductory climbing classes and fostered enthusiasm for climbing by hosting a speaker series with some of the leading climbers and alpinists of the day, including Royal Robbins, Henry Barber, Doug Scott, Bill March, and Sawtooth pioneer Louis Stur.

 British Mountaineer Doug Scott lectured twice at our shop.
 The first time was in 1975.
-Scott came to Boise to give a talk about his recent ascent of the SW face of Everest.
+Scott came to Boise to give a talk about his recent ascent of the Southwest Face of Everest.
 He wanted to get in some climbing while in town and a posse quickly assembled.
 We went out to the Black Cliffs for what turned out to be a toasty day.
 Scott asked what had been done and what hadn’t and then led through a couple of each.

 Scott came through Boise again in 1977 to give a slide show at the shop after his epic descent off The Ogre.
 And again I and a few others got a chance to climb with a famous alpinist.
-That time we returned to the Cliffs and he led what is now called the Doug Scott route.
+That time we returned to the Cliffs and he led what is now called the Doug Scott Route.
 Nice route, too.
 I remember Scott stopped at one point after trying a move and then pondered it a bit before he led through the sequence.
 When he came down, I asked him what he thought about it, especially that one section.
 “It’s all there,” he replied.
 “Just a lack of balls.”